oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 * MAY respond with the 500 status code.

 ### 2.3.2 Deny
 ‘Deny’ can be treated as mathematical complement to ‘allow’.
-With the exception of the additional ‘drop_process’ actuator-argument, the targets, specifiers, options and corresponding responses are identical to the two ‘allow’ commands.
+With the exception of the additional ‘drop_process’ actuator-argument, the targets, specifiers, options and corresponding responses are identical to the four ‘allow’ commands.
 Table 2.3-2 summarizes the command arguments that apply to all of the commands consisting of the ‘deny’ action and valid target type.

 Upon receipt of a command with an ARGUMENT that is not supported by the actuator, actuators:

+* MUST NOT respond with OK/200
 * SHOULD respond with the 501 status code
 * SHOULD respond with ‘Option not supported’ in the status text.
 * MAY respond with the 500 status code.